Condemned California inmate dies of apparent natural causes

 Corrections department spokeswoman Terry Thornton says an autopsy will determine his cause of death, but that it appears to be of natural causes.

-He was sentenced to death in Contra Costa County in 1979 for the first-degree murder of Raymond Murphy during a jewelry store robbery in Richmond.
+He was sentenced to death in Contra Costa County in 1979 for the first-degree murder of Raymond Murphy during a jewelry store robbery in Richmond in 1978.

 California has not executed anyone since 2006.

-Seventy-nine condemned inmates have died from natural causes since California reinstated capital punishment in 1978.
-There are 737 offenders on California’s death row.
+Seventy-nine condemned inmates have died from natural causes since California reinstate capital punishment in 1978.
+There currently are 737 offenders on California’s death row.